 Why study Double Degree Economics and Philosophy

-Together, Erasmus School of Economics and the Faculty of Philosophy offer a Double Degree program in Economics and Philosophy.
+Together, Erasmus School of Economics and Erasmus School of Philosophy offer a Double Degree program in Economics and Philosophy.
 Are you interested in issues relating to economics and business, but do you also aim to develop a broader academic horizon?
 Then a double degree in Economics and Philosophy or Econometrics and Philosophy might suit your interests very well.
 Students in this program obtain two degrees in four years: a Bachelor of Science (BSc) in Economics and a Bachelor of Arts (BA) in Philosophy.

 On the one hand, the economics part of the program aims to prepare you on your way to becoming truly internationally minded with great abilities to analyze and solve problems in the field of economics and business.